Preparing for DRS

 What are your next steps for DRS round 9?

-With the ninth round of DRS grant competitions coming up this fall, we are currently working with our comprehensive grant writing clients to develop plans to complete their grant proposal.
+For the ninth round of DRS grant competitions, we are currently working with our comprehensive grant writing clients to develop plans to complete their grant proposal.
 At this time, we are not taking on new clients for comprehensive grant writing services for DRS.

 However, there are still several options available to support your program!
 Consider building your program’s organizational capacity to respond to grant applications through grant coaching or our DRS Toolkit.
 In both cases, your program will draft its own proposal, with varying levels of support.

 In grant coaching, Foundations for Families will provide your program with the tools and materials to draft your grant.
 Our experienced team members will coach your program staff through the process, leveraging internal expertise and providing tips for how to effectively and efficiently write grant applications.